seakfind/examples/VLESS-TCP-XTLS-Vision/README.md

 ## [XTLS Vision](https://github.com/XTLS/Xray-core/discussions/1295) Installation guide

-1. Installation guide
+1. Install

 ```
 bash -c "$(curl -L https://github.com/XTLS/Xray-install/raw/main/install-release.sh)" @ install --beta
 ```

-2. Download configuratiojn
+2. Download configuration

 ```
 curl -Lo /usr/local/etc/xray/config.json https://raw.githubusercontent.com/seakfind/examples/main/VLESS-TCP-XTLS-Vision/config_server.json
 ```

-3. Upload certificate and private key
+3. Certificate and private key

 You first need to buy a domain name, then add a subdomain and point the subdomain to the IP of your VPS.
 Wait 5-10 minutes for DNS resolution to take effect.
 You can check if the returned IP is correct by pinging your subdomain.
-After confirming that the DNS resolution takes effect, execute the following commands (execute each command in sequence).
+After confirming that the DNS resolution has taken effect, execute the following commands (execute each command in sequence).

 Note: Replace `chika.example.com` with your subdomain.